Every department wants something different from your landing page:

 But in general, the more conversion goals you include, the fewer conversions you’ll get.

-If your landing pages include multiple goals or offers, the first thing you can do is A/B test a version of the landing page with only one offer.
+If your landing pages include multiple goals or offers, the first thing you can do is test landing pages by A/B testing a version of the landing page with only one offer.

 Using GatherContent as an example, they could run an experiment that tests whether or not removing their second CTA (Book a demo) increases free trials: